 NFL trade deadline: Saquon Barkley says he wants to remain with Giants

-After a full offseason of questions about his future with the New York Giants, Saquon Barkley would like to remain a New York Giant.
+After a full offseason of questions about his future with the New York Giants, Saquon Barkley would like to remain a Giant.

 "Sitting here, everyone knows how I feel.
 Everyone knows I don't want to get traded," Barkley said.
 "I don't think anyone in their right mind would want to get traded anywhere.
 It's not an easy thing to do.
 You have to move.
 I have a family.
 I would love to be here.